kennyfraser/wp-sync-test/_pages/configuration-parameters-1-6.md

 This parameter specifies the type of Exhibitor storage backend.
 During DCOS installation, a storage system is required for configuring and orchestrating Zookeeper with Exhibitor on the master nodes.
 Exhibitor automatically configures your Zookeeper installation on the master nodes during your DCOS installation.
 The available options are `zookeeper`, `aws_s3`, and `shared_filesystem`:

-*   zookeeper
-    :   *   exhibitor_zk_hosts
+*   **zookeeper**

-            :   This parameter specifes the location of a bootstrap ZooKeeper (ZK) instance.
+    *   exhibitor_zk_hosts : This parameter specifes the location of a bootstrap ZooKeeper (ZK) instance.
 This ZK instance must be a production cluster that is separate from the DCOS internal ZK instance.
 This cluster is only used for configuring the internal Exhibitor instances.
 Specify the value as a comma-separated list of one or more ZK node IP addresses, and the port number.

             **Tip:** You can set up a temporary ZK bootstrap instance by running this command on your installer machine.
 This temporary ZK instance is for testing purposes only and should not be used in a production environment:

                 docker run -d -p 2181:2181 -p 2888:2888 -p 3888:3888 jplock/zookeeper

             And then set the `exhibitor_zk_hosts` key to a value of `$INSTALLER_HOST_IP_ADDRESS:2181`.

-        *   exhibitor_zk_path
-            :   This parameter specifies the filepath that Exhibitor uses to store data, including the zoo.cfg file.
+        *   exhibitor_zk_path : This parameter specifies the filepath that Exhibitor uses to store data, including the zoo.cfg file.

     Here is a ZK example, where the `$INSTALLER_HOST_IP_ADDRESS` is `10.10.10.1` and `$PORT` is `2181`: